23 January 2022 [edited 27 August 2025]

 Conclusions

 A clear understanding of carpentry practices, when viewed in collaboration with surviving archival data, can help us to understand that (in most cases) new building projects in the mediaeval period required freshly felled timbers.
 The notion that “Dendrochronology dates the timber, not the building!” is flawed because it is based on a fundamental misunderstanding about historic construction practices.
 Timber was not stockpiled for long periods of time and was usually employed in buildings soon after felling.
+Furthermore, it is not standard practice to randomly date timbers.
+Great care is taken to ensure that a sufficient number of samples are taken from timbers that are in their primary setting.

 We can therefore trust that the felling dates provided by dendrochronology will closely match the principal building phases of a structure.
-To quote dendrochronologists Robert Howard and Alison Arnold: “establishing the felling date for a group of timbers gives a very precise indication of the date of their use in a building.”
+To quote dendrochronologists Robert Howard and Alison Arnold: ‘establishing the felling date for a group of timbers gives a very precise indication of the date of their use in a building.’

 References